PratikGupta114/LFR_Console/README.md

       module.
     - ``AT+PSWD=<4-DIGIT_NUMERIC_PIN>`` (**optional**) to override the default pin **1234**.

->NOTE : Make sure to remove the wires connected to the KEY pin of HC-05 and restart.
+> ⚠️⚠️ NOTE : Make sure to remove the wires connected to the KEY pin of HC-05 and restart.
 This will make the HC05 get back to pairing mode.

 ### Send log messages from the MCU